LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/userguide/introducing.md

 **Closed conversation status filter:** Closed conversations can be filtered into the conversation list by status, allowing agents to ensure that all their documentation is in place when wrapping up their shift.

-**Idle conversation status filter:** When a consumer hasn't responded in five minutes or longer, a conversation becomes idle.
+**Idle conversation status and filter:** When a consumer hasn't responded in five minutes or longer, a conversation is marked with the new idle status.
 Agents can filter these conversations out for a more focused conversation list.

 **Custom widgets:** The enhanced workspace supports the addition of **up to 10 custom widgets.** This allows brands to supply agents with convenient access to the custom tools necessary for handling messaging conversations.